crhall-writing/crhall-writing.github.io/_poems/hospice.md

 if I'd abandoned ship long ago
 would the passengers have perished
 or would they have escaped in time
-before the oil fire swallowd them?
+before the oil fire swallowed them?

 and now so much to correct
 to stop before it spreads